Zichen1028/Calculator-v3/README.md

 * Lombok

 ## Running the application locally
-* Execute the main method in the de.codecentric.springbootsample.Application class from the IDE.
+* Execute the main method in the com.socialmedia.calculator.Application class from the IDE.